gnam8/ECE4180FinalProject/README.md

 Team Members: Chanel Gautama, Gayoung Nam, Jeremy Chen

 ## Description

-TechTreat Trailblazer is a bluetooth-controlled pet feeder robot that dispenses food, drive around and play with your pets.
+TechTreat Trailblazer is a bluetooth-controlled pet feeder robot that dispenses food, drives around and plays with your pets.
 The main functionalities are:
   - Move forward, backward, and make left/right turns
   - A ultrasonic sensor prevents the robot from crashing to objects
-  - Dispenses pet food
+  - Dispense pet food
   - Honk and display a mini light show

 ## List of Components
   - Mbed